buildbot/buildbot/master/docs/manual/customization.rst

 use the :meth:`setProgress` method to tell the :class:`BuildStep` about the progress that this event represents.

-There are a number of pre-built :class:`LogObserver` classes that you can choose from (defined in :mod:`buildbot.process.buildstep`, and of course you can subclass them to add further customization.
-The :class:`LogLineObserver` class handles the grunt work of buffering and scanning for end-of-line delimiters, allowing your parser to operate on complete :file:`stdout`/:file:`stderr` lines.
-(Lines longer than a set maximum length are dropped; the maximum defaults to 16384 bytes, but you can change it by calling :meth:`setMaxLineLength()` on your :class:`LogLineObserver` instance.
+There are a number of pre-built :class:`~buildbot.process.logobserver.LogObserver` classes that you can choose from (defined in :mod:`buildbot.process.buildstep`, and of course you can subclass them to add further customization.
+The :class:`~buildbot.process.logobserver.LogLineObserver` class handles the grunt work of buffering and scanning for end-of-line delimiters, allowing your parser to operate on complete :file:`stdout`/:file:`stderr` lines.
+(Lines longer than a set maximum length are dropped; the maximum defaults to 16384 bytes, but you can change it by calling :meth:`setMaxLineLength()` on your :class:`~buildbot.process.logobserver.LogLineObserver` instance.
 Use ``sys.maxint`` for effective infinity.)

 For example, let's take a look at the :class:`TrialTestCaseCounter`,